 Considering this shift in composition is one reason why conventional elasticities may be overstated.
-The most recent data available from the IRS reveal that nearly half of capital gains accrue from passthrough and mutual fund distributions.
-16 It is hard to know what share of non-personal capital gains are timeable around tax changes (e.g., corporate stock held by partnerships) and what share are inelastic (e.g., carried interest, which itself represents around 10% of annual capital gains in recent years (Smith, Zidar and Zwick, 2021)).
-While it is quite challenging to quantify this share empirically, suppose that half of capital gains are not easily timeable in response to tax changes.
-If, for the sake of argument, 50% of gains are indeed untimeable, then for e = -0.7 to be the right average elasticity across all gains, the remaining 50% of timeable capital gains that are elastic to the tax rate should have an elasticity of close to -1.4.
+The most recent data available from the IRS reveal that nearly half of capital gains accrue from pass-through and mutual fund distributions.16 It is hard to know what share of nonpersonal capital gains are timeable around tax changes (e.g., corporate stock held by partnerships) and what share are inelastic (e.g., carried interest, which itself represents around 10% of annual capital gains in recent years; Smith et al. 2021).
+Although it is quite challenging to quantify this share empirically, suppose that half of capital gains are not easily timeable in response to tax changes.
+If, for the sake of argument, 50%

+A. Around 70% of gains in partnerships come from funds with non-individual owners of gains are indeed untimeable, then for e = -0.7 to be the right average elasticity across all gains, the remaining 50% of timeable capital gains that are elastic to the tax rate should have an elasticity of close to -1.4.